CVAHCS Robotic Surgery teams reach a milestone, top in VISN 7

-A surgeon operates the robot from an arcade-like control panel 10 feet from the patient to perform the needed surgery.
-The CVAHCS robotic teams recently completed the 800th robotic surgery and are on schedule to complete 1000 by the end of 2024..
-(Courtesy photo)
+COLUMBIA, South Carolina – The Columbia VA Health Care System robotic surgery teams recently completed their 800th robotic surgery and the numbers are increasing every day.
+The 800th occurred in mid-April, and the teams are on schedule to hit 1000 by the end of the year.

+CVAHCS started using the robotic surgical system in January 2020 for general and thoracic surgeries.
+Orthopedic surgeries were added in September 2023 and gynecological surgeries in October 2023.
+The current total is approximately 850 surgeries and there are approximately 22-25 surgeries performed per month.
+CVAHCS currently leads VISN-7 in percentage of robotic surgeries.

+“Because robotic surgery is more precise, there is less trauma to the soft tissue,” said Dr. Nael Alghothani, the acting chief of surgery.
+He has been involved with the CVAHCS robotic surgeries since the beginning.
+“Although the surgery may take longer, the effects afterwards are minimal, which results in less pain after the surgery, less time for recovery and shorter rehab.”

 |Date Taken: